TenSketch/Prabhat/content/repertoire/our-repertoire.md

 #### **Guru Vandana**

-&emsp; &emsp; A very innovative concept that talks about the greatness of a guru using the text from the Vedas, Upanishads and stories from the Puranas.
+A very innovative concept that talks about the greatness of a guru using the text from the Vedas, Upanishads and stories from the Puranas.

 **Concept:** Sharat R Prabhat